Freediving: Risk

 Failing to respond to physiological warning signals, or crossing the mental barrier by strong will, may lead to blackout underwater or on reaching the surface.
 Trained freedivers are well aware of this and competitions must be held under strict supervision and with competent first-aiders on standby.
 However, this does not eliminate the risk of blackout.
 Freedivers are encouraged by certification and sporting organisations to dive only with a 'buddy' who accompanies them, observing from in the water at the surface, and ready to dive to the rescue if the diver loses consciousness during the ascent.
 This is only reasonably practicable if the water clarity allows observation, and the buddy is capable of safely reaching the diver.
-Due to the nature of the sport, the risks of freediving can be reduced by strict adherence to safety measures as an integral part of the activity, but cannot be eliminated entirely.
+Due to the nature of the sport, the risks of freediving can be reduced by strict adherence to safety measures as an integral part of the activity, but cannot be eliminated.
 Competition rules may require all participants to be adept in rescue and resuscitation.

 Statistics and notable accidents

 Nicholas Mevoli, a diver from New York died on 17 November 2013 after losing consciousness on surfacing from a 3-minute 38 second dive to a depth of 72 metres during an official record attempt in the "constant weight without fins" event.
 He had previously reached greater depths and longer times in other disciplines.

+On 22 July 2017, Irish safety diver Stephen Keenan died during a dive in Dahab, Egypt.
+He was the safety diver for Italian freediver Alessia Zecchini, who was attempting to swim through the Arch of the Blue Hole (Red Sea).
+For reasons that remain unclear, Keenan began his descent approximately 20 seconds later than planned, causing him to miss the scheduled meeting point with Zecchini.
+He eventually reached her and assisted her ascent to the surface.
+Shortly afterward, Keenan lost consciousness and was later found floating face down in the water.